BayesianBoi/cds-visual/assignments/assignment 2/README.md

 - **Evaluation:** A classification report and confusion matrix were generated to evaluate model performance

 ### Neural Network:
-- **Preprocessing:** Similar preprocessing steps were taken as for logistic regression.
+- **Preprocessing:** Same preprocessing steps were taken as for logistic regression.
-- **Training:** An MLPClassifier from scikit-learn was used with hyperparameter tuning.
-Early stopping and model checkpointing were implemented to optimize training
+- **Training:** A MLPClassifier from scikit-learn also tuning the hypermeters via GridSearch.
+Early stopping and model checkpointing were implemented to optimize the training
 - **Evaluation:** The model's performance was assessed using a classification report, loss-curve and confusion matrix

 ### Considerations for the VGG16 Model